Inflation affects everything from mortgages to the cost of our shopping and the price of train tickets.

 Runaway inflation continues to affect countries today.

-It peaked at 500,000,000,000% in 2008, which meant the government had to abandon the Zimbabwean dollar.
-It announced the return to a national currency in June.
+In Zimbabwe, inflation peaked at 500,000,000,000% in 2008, which meant the government had to abandon the Zimbabwean dollar.
+It announced the return to a national currency last June.

 Venezuela has also seen skyrocketing inflation.
-The annual inflation rate reached 1,300,000% in the 12 months to November 2018, according to a study by the National Assembly.
+The annual rate is currently 6,500%, according to the International Monetary Fund.